Kazesouth/InfinityNikki_AutoFarmHelper/README.md

 - **Technical Principle**: The Software only performs screen capture, image recognition, and simulation of keyboard/mouse inputs.
 It does **NOT** involve any reading, writing, modification, injection, or reverse engineering of the game's memory.
 Nevertheless, automated input simulation may still be detected by the game's security system as a policy violation.
 - **Risk Warning**: Using this Software may violate the Terms of Service, End User License Agreement, or fair play policies of *Infinity Nikki*, and could result in warnings, restrictions, or permanent bans of your game account.
 All risks and consequences arising from the use of this Software shall be **borne solely by the user**.
-- **Limitation of Liability**: The developer(s) and contributors of this Software shall not be held liable for any direct or indirect damages caused by the use or misuse of the Software, including but not limited to game account bans, loss of virtual property, computer system damage, or data loss.
+- **Limitation of Liability**: The developer(s) and contributors（me） of this Software shall not be held liable for any direct or indirect damages caused by the use or misuse of the Software, including but not limited to game account bans, loss of virtual property, computer system damage, or data loss.
 By using this Software, you acknowledge that you have **accepted all risks** and agree to release the developer(s) from any liability.
 - **Third-Party Rights**: *Infinity Nikki* and all related game materials, trademarks, and characters are the property of **Shanghai Folding Paper Technology Co., Ltd** (叠纸科技).
 This project is an independent third-party open-source project and is not affiliated with, authorized, or endorsed by the official game company.
 - **Compliant Usage**: Please respect the game developers and support the official release.
 The developer(s) do **not** encourage any use that violates game rules.
 It is strongly recommended to use this Software only within officially permitted scenarios, or in offline/private server environments for educational purposes.